 Why would anyone want to shut down a wildlife refuge?
 Do they hate animals?

-Why are the militants there?
+Why were the militants there?

-The takeover is ostensibly about two local ranchers, Dwight and Steven Hammond, who were convicted of arson related to fires that spread onto public land in the early 2000s.
+The takeover was ostensibly about two local ranchers, Dwight and Steven Hammond, who were convicted of arson related to fires that spread onto public land in the early 2000s.
 The Hammonds say their largest fire in 2001 was meant to kill invasive plants, but authorities say they set it to cover up an illegal deer hunt.

 The story upset two sons of Nevada rancher Cliven Bundy, who drew national attention in 2014 for his standoff with the U.S. Bureau of Land Management (BLM) over grazing rights on federal land.
 Ammon and Ryan Bundy went to Oregon in hopes of rallying support for the Hammonds, and after a peaceful protest on Jan.
 2, they led a group of militants in taking over buildings at the Malheur National Wildlife Refuge (MNWR).
 Due to the holidays, the refuge was empty at the time.